 Hailing from Moscow, the treatment involves a semi-permanent grooming formula, which is relatively similar to a hair perm.
 A chemical solution infused with keratin is combed through brows, setting the hairs in a brushed-up shape which lasts for six to eight weeks.
 Unlike threading or waxing, the treatment is pain-free (although an allergy test is required to determine any potential reactions), takes as little as 40 minutes and achieves instant results with low-maintenance aftercare.
 Even better, lamination works on all brow types, even much thicker, coarse hairs.
 It's also ideal for those who fill in sparse patches with product, as hairs can be shaped to where coverage is needed.

-With salons closed due to coronavirus, brow technicians are no longer practising brow lamination.
-But an increase in DIY kits means beauty obsessives have been giving it a go in the comfort of their own bathrooms, and the results are surprisingly good.
+An increase in DIY kits means beauty obsessives have been giving brow lamination a go in the comfort of their own bathrooms, and the results are surprisingly good.
 So in the name of honest beauty journalism I bought one.
 Granted, my brows aren't unmanageable (I merely pluck them and have never tried microblading, waxing, threading or tinted them previously).
 I do, however, use Soap Brows to make them look fuller and fluffier on a daily basis.
 Would at-home brow lamination help me achieve the Instagram-worthy effect permanently?
 I was intrigued.

 How to do brow lamination at home